 Concern has been raised from residents living nearby to the proposed development with regard to loss of privacy, overshadowing and loss of light.
 The nearest residents to the north of the site in The Railway are some 40 metres distant from the nearest proposed dwellings and are located on higher ground and are therefore unlikely to be affected.
 Residents in Ramerick Cottages and Ickleford Cottages are closer however these dwellings have large established gardens that provide adequate separation distance.
-Residents in the converted barns and new build properties close to Old Ramerick Manor are similarly well separated from the new development (by at least 40 metres including the intervening public footpath and landscaping).
+Residents in the converted barns and new build properties close to Old Ramerick Manor are similarly well separated from the new development (by at least 45 metres including the intervening public footpath and landscaping).
 The detached triple garage block associated with the barns provides addition buffering from the development.
 The levels difference between the Old Ramerick barns and the boundary of the site is not significant and the proposed orchard planting will mature to provide filtered views over time.
-I conclude that the living conditions of existing residents would not be significantly affected.